glaforge/ratpack-demo-cloudfoundry/README.md

 lazybones create ratpack .
 ```

-* give Gradle a bit more memory to avoid a Java Heap Space error later on
+* potentially give Gradle a bit more memory to avoid a Java Heap Space error later on

 ```
 export GRADLE_OPTS=-Xmx1024m
 ```

-* if we use the fatJar approach, which jars everything up (even static web resources, etc) then there's already a proper META-INF/MANIFEST.MF file with the Main-Class and Class-Path attributes correctly specified
+* use the distZip task to create the archive to be uploaded on CloudFoundry

 ```
-./gradlew fatJar
+./gradlew distZip
 ````

-* let's setup the cf stuff
+* let's setup the CloudFoundry access (we assumed you have installed the cf command-line tooling with `gem install cf`)

 ```
 cf target api.run.pivotal.io